jiannan-xu/jiannan-xu.github.io/_pages/research.md

  * Presented at 1st Smith DOIT Doctoral Consortium, 2023.

+**From Complexity to Clarity: Trustworthy NLP to Alleviate Disparity in Credit Card Debt** Joint work with Jane Jiang,  Wedad J. Elmaghraby.

 # A Colletion of Computer Science Projects

-**Hide and Seek at the German Federal Constitutional Court: Identifying the Justice Referee with Author Topic Model** Joint work with Tin Nguyen, Andrew Mao, Jordan Boyd-Graber, and Christoph Engel
+**Hide and Seek at the German Federal Constitutional Court: Identifying the Justice Referee with Author Topic Model** Joint work with Tin Nguyen, Andrew Mao, Jordan Boyd-Graber, and Christoph Engel.

-**Bipartite Networked Multi-agent Reinforcement Learning for Decentralized Matching Markets** Joint work with Yan Xu
+**Bipartite Networked Multi-agent Reinforcement Learning for Decentralized Matching Markets** Joint work with Yan Xu.